|UPDATED: May 21, 2023

 unknown people by removing rocks from the desert surface.
 They are

-easily visible and may be accessed by a side road that climbs up the
+easily visible and may be accessed by a side road where you can climb up the

 back of the mesa.
 There is a line of posts to prevent you from driving

-too close, but you can walk right up to them.
+too close, but you can park and walk right up to them.
 The Triangles are large

 MojaveRd1West Page 3.
 GPS: 34.986632,-116.486365